maggch97/DingTalk_OIDC/README.md

 ## NOT Production Ready
 - No TLS termination (use a reverse proxy or enable TLS yourself).
-- Single client (configured by env).
 - Ephemeral signing key (losing continuity for long‑lived sessions).
-- No refresh tokens / no userinfo endpoint yet.
 - Auth codes & tokens only in memory; not horizontally scalable.
-- Random generators for auth codes are not cryptographically strong.

 ## Environment Variables
 | Variable | Description |